jufgutierrezgo/python-vlc-rm/README.rst

     | ├── Spectral responsivity
     | ├── Field of view
     | ├── Dark current
+    |
     | Functions:
     | ├── Plot spectral responsivity
+    | ├── String representation of the object

 * Indoor Environment module:
+    The module has a set of attributes to define the empty rectangular room where the light wave propagates.
+The module calculates a grid of points to discretize the surface of walls into square smaller areas.
+It alsa computes the pairwise distance and the cosine angle between grid of points.

+    | Properties:
+    | ├── Name
+    | ├── Size of the room
+    | ├── Resolution for grid of points
+    | ├── Reflectace at each wall at central wavelengths
+    | ├── Number of reflection order.
+    |
+    | Functions:
+    | ├── Create grid and pairwaise parameters
+    | ├── String representation of the object

 * Recursive Model module:

 * Symbols-Error-Rate (SER) module: